EVANBOI/VIC-Crashes-Data-Analysis/README.md

 **Challenges & Solutions:**
 - **Imbalanced Data:**
-  - Since only **2%** of cases were fatal accidents, traditional random sampling would lead to an over- or under-representation of fatal crashes in the training and test sets.
+  - Since only **2%** of cases were fatal accidents, traditional random sampling would lead to an over or under-representation of fatal crashes in the training and test sets.
   - To address this, **stratified sampling** was used to ensure a more balanced distribution.

 ---